What Is Mesothelioma?

-If you suspect you have mesothelioma, it’s critical that you connect with a mesothelioma specialist who has experience with the disease.
-Many of these specialists have dedicated their lives to diagnosing, treating and eventually curing mesothelioma, and will be happy to help.
+If you suspect you have mesothelioma, it’s critical that you connect with a cancer specialist who has experience with mesothelioma.
+Many of these specialists have dedicated their lives to diagnosing, treating, and eventually curing mesothelioma, and will be happy to help.

 Do I Need a Second Opinion?

 Yes.
 Mesothelioma is a complex disease, and you should always get a second opinion if you are diagnosed with it.